Talking more about cake basics today and the essential cake decorating tools you need to help your cake game go to the next level.

 Quality Cake Pans

-One more item to invest in to step up your cake game are quality cake pans.
+One more essential to invest in to step up your cake game are quality cake pans.
 I recommend Fat Daddio Pans.
 Fat Daddio specializes in anodizing their pans – which basically means they’ve created a pan that evenly distributes heat really, really well.
 What does that mean for you?
 It means you’ll get a more even bake in your cakes.

 The Nice to Haves